dharbo/Basic-Calculator/README.md

 # Basic-Calculator
-A calculator that includes a menu with what operators the user would like to use.
+A calculator that includes a menu with the operators the user would like to use.